Less Stress. More Trust. Better Care.

 Private In-Home Follow-Up Session – $130

-A 60-minute session scheduled after course completion to strengthen skills, troubleshoot challenges, and tailor training further to your dog.Puppingtons 5-Metre Long Lead – $25
+A personalised 60-minute session after the course to troubleshoot challenges, strengthen skills, and tailor training further to your dog. -

-Private Course
+Private In-Home Course

-~ shy, sensitive, or reactive dogs
+Shy, sensitive, or reactive dogs

-~ Four × 60-minute private in-home sessions
+Four × 60-minute private in-home sessions

-~ One self-paced pre-course activity to complete before the first in-home lesson
+One self-paced pre-course activity

-~ Canine Cooperative Care Handbook to support your training at home
+Canine Cooperative Care Handbook

-~ Individualised training tailored to your dog’s needs
+Individualised training tailored to your dog

-~ Ongoing guidance and support throughout the program
+Ongoing guidance and support throughout the program

 Frequently Asked Questions